gioblu/PJON/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 In a scenario where a frame is received, low performance microcontrollers with inaccurate clock can correctly synchronize with transmitter during the frame initializer, and consequently each byte is received.
 The frame initializer is detected if 3 synchronizations occurred and if its duration is coherent with its expected duration.
 With a correct bit and synchronization pad ratio and timing configuration, the frame initializer is 100% reliable, false positives cannot occur if not because of externally induced interference.

 #### Synchronous response
 A frame transmission can be optionally followed by a synchronous response by its recipient.
+This feature is available for both master-slave and multi-master.
+In multi-master configuration the maximum acceptable acknowledgement overall response time is equal to 1 byte transmission time.
 ```cpp
 Transmission                                                      Response
  ________ ______  ______  ______  ______                   ________ _____